Dinuka-1999/BraiNeoCare/README.md

 |----- cross_validation.py
 |----- SSL.py
 ```
 To train the model, you have the option to run any of these files.
 However, we strongly suggest running either the first or second file, instead of the third one.
-The first file will divide the dataset into train and test datasets at a ratio of 4:1, while the second file will perform 10-fold cross-validation.
+The first file will divide the dataset into train and test datasets at a ratio of 4:1, while the second file will perform **10-fold cross-validation**.
 Please note that if you use the SSL.py file, you will receive a pre-trained model.
 However, you will need to download an unlabeled neonatal EEG dataset to use it.

 ## Model Interpretability and Inferencing